 Stress Bewältigung Methoden

-There are different definitions for "stress".
-One of them would be: the process through which we perceive, perceive, perceive, perceive and react to them as threatening or challenging.
+There are various definitions for "stress".
+One of them would be: The process through which we perceive and respond to certain events (stressors) that we assess as threatening or challenging.

 My favorite word for stress is: "imbalance".
-Stress is one Longer -constant imbalance between requirements, and the means/possibilities (resources).
+Stress is a longer-lasting imbalance between demands and the means/possibilities (resources).

-Stressors can be: unpleasant, large -scale events, significant changes in life, personal events, life transitions or daily annoyance.
-Everyday challenges that are perceived as a threat can lead to strong negative reactions.
-Extreme or long -lasting stress can lead to physical damage.
+Stressors can include: unpleasant, large-scale events, significant life changes, personal events, life transitions, or daily annoyances.
+Everyday challenges that are perceived as threats can lead to strong negative reactions.
+Extreme or prolonged stress can cause physical damage.

-It has been scientifically proven that stress hormones suppress the immune system.
+It has been scientifically proven multiple times that stress hormones suppress the immune system.
 There are various animal experiments and studies on humans.
-Adaptation stress in monkeys leads to weakened immune system.
-Stress influences the healing of surgical wounds and the development of colds in humans.
+Adaptation stress in monkeys leads to a weakened immune system.
+Stress affects the healing of surgical wounds and the development of colds in humans.
 Low stress can increase the effectiveness of vaccinations.

-Happy and consistently satisfied people are usually healthy and live longer than their unfortunate peers.
-A happy spouse predicts better health: "Happy you, healthy me."
-Relationships in general make us happy.
-It is normal and healthy to look for privacy and loneliness.
-But most of us also strive to join in - to bind themselves in permanent, close relationships.
-People were examined in 39 countries.
-Those who "often" spend time with friends or family are happier.
+Happy and consistently satisfied people are generally healthy and live longer than their unhappy peers.
+A happy partner predicts better health: "Happy you, healthy I." Relationships in general make us happy.
+It is normal and healthy to seek privacy and solitude.
+But most of us also strive to connect – to bond in lasting, close relationships.
+In 39 countries, people were studied.
+Those who spend "often" time with friends or family are happier.

-Nevertheless, there are many stress moments in our lives.
-How do we best deal with it?
-People deal with stress by Various coping strategies apply.
-Mostly: problem -oriented coping or emotional coping.
+Nevertheless, there are many stressful moments in our lives.
+How do we best deal with them?
+People cope with stress by applying various coping strategies most often: problem-focused coping or emotion-focused coping.

 Coping strategies for stress:

-Those who have an external control conviction believe that chance or external forces determine their fate.
+Those who have an external locus of control believe that chance or external forces determine their fate.

-Those who have convinced an internal control believe that they have their fate in their own hands.
+Those who have an internal locus of control believe that they have their fate in their own hands.

-It is the ability to control impulses and to postpone short -term satisfaction in favor of larger long -term rewards.
+It is the ability to control impulses and delay short-term gratification in favor of greater long-term rewards.

-The exercise of willpower temporarily exhausted the spiritual energy that is required for self -control in other tasks.
-Self -control requires attention and energy, but it predicts good adaptation, better grades and social success.
+The exercise of willpower temporarily depletes the mental energy needed for self-control in other tasks.
+Self-control requires attention and energy, but it predicts good adjustment, better grades, and social success.

 • Optimism: